 When loading large fish into your car, face them perpendicular to the forward motion of your car to keep them from slamming into their faces when you hit the brakes.
 Try to pack them on the inside of the car.
 The bed of a truck is fine, just make sure to cover them and don’t let the boxes slide around.

-If you are NOT leaving your home
+Disaster planning if you are NOT leaving your home

 Stock up with water in case you have to do more water changes.
 If you have any additional hospital tanks, FILL THEM!
 Any bucket that holds a decent amount of water (1 gallon or more) could come in handy for you or your fish.
 Make sure you have enough conditioner to make it safe for fish.